GradienceTeam/Gradience/README.md

 ![Screenshot of interface with Adwaita light theme](https://github.com/AdwCustomizerTeam/Design/blob/main/Screenshots/main_screenshot.png)

-Gradience, originally Adwaita Manager (AdwCustomizer) is a tool for customizing Libadwaita applications and the adw-gtk3 theme.
+Gradience (AdwCustomizer) is a tool for customizing Libadwaita applications and the adw-gtk3 theme.

 <details>
   <summary>More screenshots</summary>